The Alexander Technique in Music

 Judith Kleinman and Peter Buckoke, Royal College of Music

-The course teachers are also musicians and have developed specific ways to communicate the principles of the Technique, helping musicians to make the connections with practising and performing.
+Selma Gokcen, Judith Kleinman and Peter Buckoke are the course teachers.
+We are also musicians who share between us 120 years of performing experience and have developed specific ways to communicate the principles of the Alexander Technique, helping musicians to make the connections with practising and performing.
 We will explore how the Technique can undo long-standing habits in playing and singing, releasing the powerful flow of energy up along the spine and creating the freedom and ease we all look for in our playing.

 This course marries the day-to-day practice of the Alexander work with musical activities, consequently the days will be devoted to group sessions and the evenings to films, song, and musical ensembles.

-Each participant will receive four private lessons, in addition to the two daily group activities.
+Each participant will receive at least one private lesson from each member of the faculty, in addition to the two daily group activities.
 We hope that the intensive immersion amidst surroundings of great beauty will yield lasting insights.